MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-virtual-machine-linux-windows.md

 ### High CPU utilization remediation

-If your application or process isn't running at the correct performance level, and you're seeing 95% + CPU utilization constant, you can perform either of the following tasks:
+If your application or process isn’t running optimally and CPU usage stays above 95%, you can perform either of the following tasks:

 * For immediate relief - Increase the size of the VM to a size with more cores
 * Understand the issue – locate application/process and troubleshoot accordingly.